stuartgl/FoundIt/README.md

 ('Stored XSS', 1.1, '=Web=', 'The Javascript, it is saved.', "An attacker could leave the bad code for the innocents to run. <script>alert('If you see this as a popup, enjoy the irony -FoundIt');</script>", 'Attackers win\nBad times.', 'Escape is the only way.', '', '', 'a7ef274c72f9de212a47cec5a4f809cd')
 ```

-To specify your own findings JSON and rebuild the local database (-i):
-__NB: Any existing 'findings' table is dropped on rebuild.__
+To specify your own findings JSON and rebuild the local database (-i filename.json) (any existing 'findings' table is dropped ):

 ```
 $ python3 FoundIt.py -i findings_db.json